Adaptation of a population to a changing environment under the light of quasi-stationarity: Introduction

 \subsection{Eco-evolutionary motivations}

-We aim at studying the relative contribution of mutations with various strong effects to the adaptation of a population.
-So our purpose is to analyze a model as simple as possible on which these mutations are filtered depending on the advantage they provide.
-This advantage can be immediately significant (better growth rate of the mutant sub-population) or play a role in the future adaptation (the population is doomed without mutants).
-The stochastic model under consideration takes those two aspects into account.
-It extends the one first introduced by \cite{KH09} and then more formally described in \cite{NP17} and \cite{KNP18}.
+Our objective is to study the relative contribution of mutations with various strong effects to the adaptation of a population.
+Our goal is therefore to analyze a model as simple as possible in which these mutations are filtered according to the advantage they provide.
+This advantage can be immediately significant (better growth rate of the mutant subpopulation) or play a role in the future adaptation (the population is doomed without mutants).
+The stochastic model considered takes into account these two aspects.
+It extends the one introduced by \cite{KH09} and described more formally in \cite{NP17} and \cite{KNP18}.

-Likewise, we assume that the population is described by some trait $\hat{x} \in \R^d$.
-In a view for a simple theoretical model, spatial dispersion as well as phenotypic heterogeneity (at least for the traits of interest) are neglected.
-So we assume that the population is monomorphic at all times and $\hat{x}$ shall then represent the phenotype of the individuals in the population.
-Nonetheless, we allow variations of this trait $\hat{x}$ due to stochastic events, namely when a subpopulation issued from a mutant with trait $\hat{x} + w$ manages to subsist and invade the "resident" population.
+Similarly, we assume that the population is described by a certain value $\hat{x} \in \bR^d$, hereafter referred to as its trait.
+For the sake of a simple theoretical model, spatial dispersion as well as phenotypic heterogeneity (at least for the individual features of interest) are neglected.
+We therefore that the population is monomorphic at all times and that $\hat{x}$ represents the phenotype of the individuals in the population.
+Nonetheless, we allow for variations of this trait $\hat{x}$ due to stochastic events, namely when a subpopulation issued from a mutant with trait $\hat{x} + w$ manages to persist and invade the "resident" population.
 In the model, such events are assumed to occur instantaneously.

-The main novelty of our approach is that we couple this "adaptative" process with a Feller diffusion $N$ with a logistic drift.
-This diffusion shall describe the dynamics of the population size in a limit where it is large.
-We mean here that individual events of birth and death have negligible impact, but that the accumulation of these events has a visible and stochastic effect.
-Introducing the "size" in the model enables us notably to easily translate the notion of mal-adaptation, in the form of a poor growth rate.
+The main novelty of our approach is that we couple this "adaptive" process with a Feller diffusion process $N$ with a logistic drift.
+This diffusion describes the dynamics of the population size in a limit where it is large.
+We mean here that individual birth and death events have a negligible impact, but that the accumulation of these events has a visible and stochastic effect.
+In particular, the introduction of the "size" in the model allows us to easily translate the notion of maladaptation, in the form of a poor growth rate.